wsydney76/craft-contentoverview/README.md

 * slideout: predefined, opens the entry in a slideout editor.
 * delete: predefined, deletes the entry (with user confirmation).
+* view: predefined, open the entry url in a new tab (only live entries at the moment).
 * A custom javascript function.
 * A CP link to a page provided e.g. by a custom module.
 * A custom controller action (executed with user confirmation).